 - Where do I park?
 Parking in the tennis center lot is tight and limited.
 Additional spaces are available on the north and south side streets that intersect 40th street.
 No parking is allowed on the south side of 40th street.

 - When should I arrive?
-Red Runners and Orange Crushers begin at 4:00pm.
-Green Spinners and Yellow Acers begin immediately after the younger children finish at 5:30pm.
-Please make every effort to arrive 15 minutes before the start of your child’s session.
+Red Runners and Orange Crushers begin at 3:30 pm.
+Green Spinners and Yellow Acers begin immediately after the younger children finish at 5:00pm.
+Please make every effort to arrive only 10 minutes before the start of your child’s session.

 - What is the bathroom procedure?
 If a child needs to use the bathroom, a volunteer/staff will escort them to the lobby, where they alert parents/guardians.
 If no one is present, volunteers/staff - in pairs - will escort the child to the bathroom.

 - What shoes are recommended?
 Any closed toe tennis shoe is recommended.
 If you do not have access to quality sport shoes, please let the ICT staff know.

 - Why does everyone wear name tags?
 All of our volunteer coaches call children by their first name.
 The use of names is crucial to building confidence and affirming kids’ value.
 We use the informality of names with the hope that kids will preface with the title coach - “Coach Sally”.